Common Mobility Accommodations/Services Explained

 Needs are based on the nature of the disability and the impact, with an understanding that “impact” may change due to the disability as well as the environment.

-Providing desks or chairs that may be appropriate is done through DSS in coordination with the Registrar.
+Providing desks or chairs that may be appropriate is done through SAS in coordination with the Registrar.
 Moving classrooms in situations where a building/room in inaccessible is also done as necessary.
 Students should check buildings and rooms once enrolled prior to the start of the following semester to identify any potential issues or concerns.
-Notify DSS.
+Notify SAS.

 Wildcat Access Van

-Eligibility for the Access Van is determined either through DSS or Health Services.
+Eligibility for the Access Van is determined either through SAS or Health and Wellness.
 The service offers point to point transportation for UNH students with permanent or temporary disabilities.
 The Access Van serves the campus area serviced by the Campus Connector shuttles.

 Additionally, all of the UNH buses are lift-equipped.